 Following either the dice with white pips or black pips place the tile with the same colored dots alongside the dice.

 Utilizing the three action cards offensively, defensively or to turn the tables, use up all the tiles in your hand before your opponent to win!

-A two player game.
+A two player game with dice and tiles.

 Decide each player’s dice color, then according to the dice pips’ color and number place corresponding tiles alongside their dice.

 Utilizing 3 action tiles, avoid being backed into a corner and play your tiles.
 One more or one less tile only can be placed alongside previously place tiles.

 The player who uses all the tiles in their hand or has 6 rows of tiles on their own color line takes the win.

 Bossa has two set of rules: the “Regular Rules” and the “Novice Rules” for beginners.

 Instruction Video: Regular Rules [English]

 Each player starts with 4 dot tiles and 1 of each of the 3 types of action cards and rolls one dice